 - If you have any of the following medical conditions:

-- you suffer from certain types of heart disease (your doctor will advise you if this applies)
+- you suffer from certain types of heart or vascular disease (your doctor will advise you if this applies)

 - you have very low blood pressure

 - you are pregnant or breastfeeding, unless your doctor advised that you can use Isordil.
 Ask your doctor about the risks or benefits involved